 When I share the three key competencies of leadership capability – I Lead Self, I Lead the Business, I Lead Others – I am often asked why I present them in the order of Self, Business and Others.
 Surely it should be Self, Others and then Business?

 And my response is always this…

 Great leadership starts with looking in the mirror…I Lead Self.

-After you know yourself you then need to know how to lead the business – I Lead the Business.
+.After you know yourself, you need to know how to lead the business – I Lead the Business.

 Developing your leadership capability does not happen overnight.
 It takes focus and commitment and requires consistency of thought and action.

-Is leadership your thing?
-Check out these resources
+Check out these leadership resources

 Why great leadership is an inside job first

 6 skillsets you need to effectively lead the business